 Key takeaways

-- Session-aware dashboard over tmux — sparklines, status orbs, and bell detection across every agent session
+- Session-aware dashboard over tmux — sparklines, status orbs, bell detection, and a weekly heatmap across every agent session, with mobile/PWA access

 FAQ